katarzynadutkowska/galaxy-in-a-box/README.md

 # Galaxy-in-a-box

 Statistical model of sub-millimeter emission from embedded star forming clusters in galaxies.
 The paper describing the model is currently in preparation (Dutkowska, Kristensen & Bergin 2021).
-The model is written in Python 3 and uses following packages:
+The model is written in Python 3 and uses following packages that may require installation:
 - astropy
 - matplotlib
 - mpl_toolkits